pllab/cs162-tutorials/1-setup.md

 ```
 We can also try a `println` statement or a method call, such as `Main.main`.
 Don't be intimidated while in the console, you can try out things here with no reprecussions until they get to work.
 Reading the error messages is instrumental to understanding a language.
 Scala tries to give informative error messages, sometimes even going above and beyond the call of duty to give suggestions.

-We can return from this Scala interpreter console to the SBT one by pressing `CTRL+D`.
+We can return from this Scala REPL to the SBT one by pressing `CTRL+D`.

 ```sbt
 scala>      <user hits CTRL+D>